engineeringwitharavind/hackerrank/README.md

 This Repository Contains Hackerrank Practice Solutions done by me which will be eventually updated.

-Currently This Repository Contains 30 Days of Code, C, SQL Completely and Python(in-progress).
+Currently This Repository Contains 30 Days of Code, C, SQL and Python modules

 - [30 Days of Code](#30-days-of-code)